 Address: Rua da Padaria 30 (Baixa)

-Situated in the square of the same name, between Rossio and Praça da Figueira, has its origins in the 13th century, but has undergone several refurbishments and has even survived the Earthquake of 1755 and a fire in 1959.
+Located in the square of the same name, between Rossio and Praça da Figueira, it dates back to the 13th century, but has undergone several renovations and even survived the 1755 earthquake and a fire in 1959.

 Since then, it has never been fully restored and still bears traces of that episode.

-Right next door is Ginjinha, also a must-see in this part of the city.
+Right next door is A Ginjinha, also a must-see in this part of town.

 Address: Largo de São Domingos